DSG-UPC/MeshWifiDapp-Monitoring/README.md

 ## Docker deployment

-Both services are integrated with Docker, so make sure that, if you want to use them (at least Prometheus server) you have [docker installed](https://docs.docker.com/install/))
+Both services are integrated with Docker, so make sure that if you want to use them (at least Prometheus server), you have [docker installed](https://docs.docker.com/install/))